-- There are Two Types of Nodes: Dense storage node and Dense Compute Nodes, the storage capacity can range from 160GB to 16TB
+- There are Two Types of Nodes: Dense storage nodes and Dense Compute Nodes; the storage capacity can range from 160GB to 16TB

 So here we saw the basic architecture of how REDSHIFT works.
 Now let us move to how to Use for Aws Redshift.